Eaglw/Chemical_Engineering/Basic concepts/Constitutive equations.md

 dg-publish: "true"
 ---
 >[!definition]
-> Constitutive equations relate [[Stress tensor|stress tensor]] components to the quantities already present in the balance equations.
+> Constitutive equations relate [[Rheology/Stress tensor|stress tensor]] components to the quantities already present in the balance equations.

 They are needed because the [[Advanced Transport Phenomena/Mass balance equation|mass]] and [[Advanced Transport Phenomena/Momentum balance equations|momentum]] balance equation form a system of 4 equations in 12 unknowns.
 - mass balance is a scalar equation